 The seating area near the window had a nice sized table, bench seat and lounging chair with a foot stool.
 We really liked having a separate seating area, it meant that in the evening we could sit and wonder at the view and enjoy a glass of duty free wine.

-Speaking of beverages and about the little things.
+Speaking of beverages!
 I can honestly say that any hotel that provides a Nepresso coffee machine for guests along with a great selection of coffee pods, gets a resounding thumbs up from me.
 Fear not tea fans, there was also a nice selection of Twinings.
 There is a fully stocked mini bar, but I would perhaps recommend popping down to the Deli de Luca next door if you fancy a chocolate bar.

 If you like to chill out in bed and watch some the box then you’ll love the large flat screen television.
 There was a reasonable choice of channels.
 Movies are available for an additional charge.

-The wardrobe had plenty of hanging space, there was also an iron and ironing board (which is a big winner for me) and a lockable safe.
+The wardrobe had plenty of hanging space, there was also an iron and ironing board (which is a big winner) and a lockable safe.
 Each room has a hairdryer provided so no need to stuff your own in your already bulging suitcase!

 There are several different room options available at the Radisson Blu Plaza Hotel Oslo from standard rooms to stunning suites.